sanskrit/raw_etexts/mixed/ebhAratI-sampat/upavedAH/sthApatyavedaH/sutradhAra-maNDanaH/devatAmUrtiprakaraNam_Split_1.md

   9.The Skanda-purāṇa has three chapters on Vāstu and śilpa.
 One chapter describes how for his daughter's marriage Himālaya had a pavillion constructed by Viśvakarman under the instruction of his Purohita Gārgacārya and how clever portraits or life-like representations of all gods were made there in, and they struck even the gods themselves with awe and wonder.
 Another chapter describes the laying out by Viśvakarman himself, of a large city Mahīnagara.
 From another chapter, we come to know how a golden hall was made by Padmanidhi, at the command of Indradyumna, how Viśvakarman made three chariots at the command of Narada and how their installation ceremony was performed by this ṛṣi.

    For informations regarding Vāstu, śilpa and Citra- the most important Paurāṇiksources are the Agni, the Matsya and the Viṣṇudharmottaram.
-   "The Matsya or [Matsya-Purāṇa](# "The Matsya-Purana is published in Anandäśram Sanskrit Series No. 54 and transl. into Engl., in SBH.
-(Panini office, Allahabad) Vol. 17.
+   "The Matsya or Matsya-Purāṇa[^80] Vol. 17.
 See M. Winternitz: A Hist. of Ind.
 Lit.
 Vol. I, pp. 575-76.")... is one of the older works of the Purāņa literature, or at least one of those which have preserved most of the ancient text, and do fair justice to the definition of a purāṇa.'
 It commences with the story of the great flood out of which Viṣṇu, in the form of a fish (Matsya) saves only Manu.
 While the ship in which Manu is sailing

+[^80]: "The Matsya-Purana is published in Anandäśram Sanskrit Series No. 54 and transl. into Engl., in SBH.
+(Panini office, Allahabad